thrackle-io/rules-engine/docs/src/src/client/application/AppManager.sol/contract.AppManager.md

 ### hasTag

-*Check to see if an account has a specific general tag*
+*Check to see if an account has a specific tag*

 ```solidity